vinay-2702/Bootstrap/README.md

-# Bootstrap  (using all bootstrap class in this page)
+# Bootstrap  (using all bootstrap class in this page fullResponsive)